 At the health facility level, quality improvement approaches are being promoted to improve WASH and IPC.
 The quality improvement tool adopted by countries implementing EENC has been regularly used by hospitals for self-monitoring and action to improve quality of maternal and newborn care, including WASH services.
 Actions taken to address identified gaps have included improving availability of hand washing materials, re-organization of delivery room environments to allow more time for adequate preparation, and coaching delivery attendants on appropriate hand hygiene [11,15].
 Through implementation of EENC and the quality improvement approach, a regional hospital in Viet Nam has reported significant reductions in NCU admissions, and hypothermia and newborn sepsis rates .

-This study was limited to 153 hospitals, representing around 1% of hospitals providing childbirth services in the eight countries, or 7% of hospitals if China is excluded, and 11% of hospitals implementing EENC .
+This study was limited to 147 hospitals, representing around 12% of hospitals providing childbirth services in the seven countries with at least 50 deliveries per year .
 Findings are therefore not representative of all hospitals and cannot be generalized to lower level facilities or home births attended by skilled birth attendants.
-In the eight selected countries, hospital delivery rates range between 50% and 98%, making them an important provider of delivery care in all countries.
+Data on sanitation facilities was available from only two countries and therefore cannot be considered representative of hospitals in the region.
+These findings suggest that sanitation data are often not collected routinely in most countries.
+In the seven selected countries, the proportion of institutional births delivered in hospitals ranges between 50% and over 90%, making them an important provider of delivery care in all countries.
 Facilities that have begun implementation of EENC may be more likely to be performing better than those that have not begun implementation.
 In addition, coverage of WASH services is more likely to be better at tertiary hospitals and first level referral hospitals than at lower level facilities.
-For these reasons, we believe the findings presented here substantially overestimate the quality of facility WASH services more generally.
+For these reasons, we believe the findings presented here overestimate the quality of facility WASH services more generally.